icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 };
 ```

+#### Subscription Configs

+When registering a subscription, a publisher MAY provide a configuration as a `vec ICRC16Map` that contains relevant information for the subscription such as skips, filters, creating stopped, etc.  It is up to the implementation to decide which are necessary and supported.

+The following items SHOULD be used for the indicated patterns:

+ * `icrc72:subscription:skip`: Array[Nat, Nat]; Get every Xth message with an optional offset.
+ * `icrc72:subscription:filter`: Text; The ICRC16 Path filter
+ * `icrc72:subscription:stopped`: Bool; Do you want the subscription started upon registration;
+ * `icrc72:subscription:controllers:add` : Array([#Blob(PrincipalAsBlob]); Controllers are only relevant for multi canister round-robin subscriptions where you need an array of handlers.
+ * `icrc72:subscription:controllers:remove` : Array([#Blob(PrincipalAsBlob]);

+### Statistics

+For statistics please see ICRC-92.

 ## Ingress methods

-Generally pub/sub should be ONLY intercanister methods.
+Generally, pub/sub should be ONLY inter-canister methods.
 If you want to publish an event message, have a call to another method and emit the event.

 ## Methods